 In recent years, graph neural networks, especially graph convolutional networks, have become one of the most prominent research areas in the study of complex networks.
 It extends the traditional convolutional neural networks to graph data and enables an effective combination of the rich node features information and graph topological structure.
 Graph convolutional networks have been successfully applied in different types of graph learning tasks, including node classification, link prediction, graph classification and graph clustering.
-Amongst the large family of graph deep learning approaches [135, 216], we particularly focus on graph convolutional networks not only because they have a wider range of applicability, but also because they are the bases of many other graph deep learning approaches, including graph autoencoders, graph reinforcement learning, graph adversarial methods, etc.
+Amongst the large family of graph deep learning approaches [21], [170], we particularly focus on graph convolutional networks mainly for two reasons.
+First, GCNs have a wider range of applicability, as they can be applied to all types of graphs and various learning tasks.
+This is in contrast to Graph Recurrent Neural Networks (Graph RNNs [171]), which are primarily designed for studying dynamic/temporal graphs or generating graph structures.
+The convolutional operation of GCNs is order-invariant, making them suitable for both static and dynamic graphs [23].
+Second, GCNs serve as the basis for many other graph deep learning approaches, including graph autoencoders, graph reinforcement learning, and graph adversarial methods.
+For example, graph autoencoders leverage GCN-based encoders to learn meaningful embeddings for the nodes or graphs [172].
+GCNs are also used to extract useful features from the graph, which are subsequently used by reinforcement learning algorithms to make decisions [173].
+Furthermore, GCNs enable the development of more complex and powerful architectures that can tackle a variety of tasks and challenges in the graph domain and beyond, such as in natural language generation [174], [175].

 There exist several comprehensive surveys on graph neural networks.
-Bronstein et al. [32] provide a thorough review of geometric deep learning, which presents its problems, difficulties, solutions and applications.
-Hamilton et al. [79] develop a unified encoder-decoder framework for graph representation learning approaches, bringing together matrix factorisation-based methods, random-walk-based algorithms and graph neural networks.
-Chami et al. [39] later extend the framework by including more recent advancements in the area.
-Zhang et al. [214] propose a comprehensive review specifically on graph convolutional networks.
-Zhou et al. [219] introduce a detailed taxonomy after dividing GNNs into several modules, including the propagation module, the sampling module and the pooling module.
-Wu et al. [189] propose to divide GNNs into four categories, i.e., recurrent GNNs, convolutional GNNs, graph autoencoders and spatial-temporal GNNs.
+Bronstein et al. [20] provide a thorough review of geometric deep learning, which presents its problems, difficulties, solutions and applications.
+Hamilton et al. [19] develop a unified encoder-decoder framework for graph representation learning approaches, bringing together matrix factorisation-based methods, random-walk-based algorithms and graph neural networks.
+Chami et al. [176] later extend the framework by including more recent advancements in the area.
+Zhang et al. [177] propose a comprehensive review specifically on graph convolutional networks.
+Zhou et al. [22] introduce a detailed taxonomy after dividing GNNs into several modules, including the propagation module, the sampling module and the pooling module.
+Wu et al. [12] propose to divide GNNs into four categories, i.e., recurrent GNNs, convolutional GNNs, graph autoencoders and spatialtemporal GNNs.

 These reviews, when introducing convolutional neural networks, usually focus on the domain of convolutional operations and propose a dichotomy, i.e., the spectral-based methods and the spatial-based methods.
 However, the line between the two is sometimes blurred.
-For example, GCN is an approximation of spectral graph convolutions, but it operates directly on graphs - applying filters acting on the k-hop neighbourhood of the graph in the spatial domain [32].
-Another recent work also proves that spectral convolutional graph neural networks can be viewed as a particular case of spatial convolutional neural networks [147].
+For example, GCN is an approximation of spectral graph convolutions, but it operates directly on graphs - applying filters acting on the k-hop neighbourhood of the graph in the spatial domain [20].
+Another recent work also proves that spectral convolutional graph neural networks can be viewed as a particular case of spatial convolutional neural networks [178].